 Interference Locator is installed along with the UNC and the site software and only needs to be enabled and configured.
+(Interference Locator is available only after applying UNC box release updates).
 No specific installation procedures are necessary.

 Enabling Interference Locator